Key Takeaways:

 ANT's Role in Wearable Technology and IoT

-ANT and its extended protocol, ANT+, are purpose-built for wearable application development requiring low-power consumption, reliable data transfer, and multi-device connectivity — making them ideal for a variety of fitness and IoT use cases (e.g. heart rate monitors, cycling computers, fitness equipment integration, activity trackers, IoT apps).
+ANT and its extended protocol, ANT+, are purpose-built for wearable application development that require low-power consumption, reliable data transfer, and multi-device connectivity.
+This technoloyg is used for a variety of fitness and IoT use cases (e.g. heart rate monitors, cycling computers, fitness equipment integration, activity trackers, IoT apps).

-Mobile fitness apps can connect to workout equipment via ANT or Bluetooth to monitor and track activity (image by Awsmd)
+Mobile fitness apps connect to workout equipment via Bluetooth to monitor and track activity (image by Stormotion)

 However, when comparing BLE vs ANT+, BLE has gained broader adoption across diverse applications due to its versatility and widespread compatibility.

-Bluetooth is a wireless communication technology developed by Ericsson and standardized under the Bluetooth Special Interest Group (SIG).
+Bluetooth is a wireless communication technology.
+It was developed by Ericsson and standardized under the Bluetooth Special Interest Group (SIG).
 Designed for short-range communication, Bluetooth is widely used across smartphones, headphones, smartwatches, and countless IoT devices.

 There are two types of Bluetooth: